geoman-io/leaflet-geoman/README.md

 ### Feature Request

 I'm adopting the Issue Management of lodash which means, feature requests get the "Feature Request" Label and then get closed.
-You can upvote to existing feature requests (or create new ones).
+You can upvote existing feature requests (or create new ones).
 Upvotes make me see how much a feature is requested and prioritize their implementation.
 Please see the existing [Feature Requests here](https://github.com/codeofsumit/leaflet.pm/issues?q=is%3Aissue+label%3A%22feature+request%22+is%3Aclosed) and upvote if you want them to be implemented.

 ### Credit